AFCON 2025: CAF Sends Message to NFF, Super Eagles Ahead of Semifinal vs Morocco

 Nigeria, Super Eagles, AFCON, NFF, Morocco, Algeria

-Nigeria will meet Morocco for the eighth time at the AFCON in the semifinal on January 14.
+Nigeria will meet Morocco for the eighth time at the AFCON when they clash in the semifinal on January 14, 2026.
 Photo by Sebastien Bozon

 Source: Getty Images

-Attention now shifts to Morocco, who await Nigeria in a semifinal that already feels like a final in disguise.
+Attention has now shifted to hosts Morocco, awaiting the Super Eagles in a semifinal that already feels like a final in disguise.

 The Atlas Lions have home advantage and confidence after dispatching Cameroon, while Nigeria arrive with belief built on results.